santhosh268/DevOps/README.md

 1)Creating webserver and webclient and reading data of html files of webserv from webclient

 2)Storing the containers data permenantly by creating folder in Base O/S and having the containers folder link to it.

+3)Accessing the website page from your browser and webpage launched in container